Agency Activities in Response to a Portion of the Nuclear Energy Innovation and Modernization Act

 - October 10, 2019 – Crystal River (Florida)

 On September 27, 2019, a Federal Register notice was issued (84 FR 51189) requesting comments on best practices and lessons learned associated with CABs at decommissioning nuclear power reactors.
-Comments may be submitted by December 6, 2019 (84 FR 63686).
+Public comments were received through December 6, 2019 (84 FR 63686).